Magpie Hill Solar Farm

 Southern Tablelands, NSW

-Mint is proposing to develop a solar farm with a Battery Energy Storage System (BESS) located 6 km south west of Tarago and 17 km north east of Bungendore in the Southern Tablelands region.
+Mint is proposing to develop the Magpie Hill Solar Farm with a Battery Energy Storage System (BESS) located 6 km south west of Tarago and 17 km north east of Bungendore in the Southern Tablelands region.

 The site will likely be accessed by Bungendore Road and Mount Fairy Road.